axiros/terminal_markdown_viewer/README.md

 The ones I know of (and which made me write mdv ;-) ):

-1. There are few from the js community (e.g. [msee](https://www.npmjs.com/package/msee)) but they require nodejs & npm, which I don't have on my servers.
-Also I personally did not like table handling and missing admonition support.
+1. There are few from the js community (e.g. [msee](https://www.npmjs.com/package/msee), ansidown, ansimd and also nd) but they require nodejs & npm, which I don't have on my servers.
+Also I personally wanted table handling and admonition support throughout and prob. too old to hack other peoples' js (struggling enough with my own).

 2. pandoc -> html -> elinks, lynx or pandoc -> groff -> man.
 (Heavy and hard to use from within other programs.
 Styling suboptimal)